Pig and Poultry Farming Project

 Certificate III in Pork Production

-- Unit Implement feeding plans for intensive production has been added to Elective Group A Pork Production.
+• Unit Implement feeding plans for intensive production was added to Elective Group A Pork Production.

-- Number of units required to be completed from Group B Livestock Husbandry has increased from three to at least five units.
+• Number of units required to be completed from Group B Livestock Husbandry increased from three to at least five units.

-- Units selected outside the qualification has reduced from two to one.
+• Units selected outside the qualification was reduced from two to one.

 Skill Sets

-- Retitled the Pig Health Supervisor Skill Set to Livestock Health and Welfare Supervisor Skill Set to more accurately reflect the skill set outcome (no changes made to the skill set requirements).
+• The Pig Health Supervisor Skill Set was retitled to Livestock Health and Welfare Supervisor Skill Set to more accurately reflect the skill set outcome (no changes made to the skill set requirements).

-- Four units have had their codes updated within the Pork Industry Stockperson Skill Set (no other changes made).
+• Four units had their codes updated within the Pork Industry Stockperson Skill Set (no other changes made).

-- Pork Industry Euthanasia Skill Set is now proposed for deletion.
+• Pork Industry Euthanasia Skill Set was proposed for deletion.

 Units of Competency

-- Minor changes have been made in some units to increase clarity in the Performance Criteria, Performance Evidence and to reduce duplication in the Knowledge Evidence.
+• Minor changes were made in some units to increase clarity in the Performance Criteria, Performance Evidence and to reduce duplication in the Knowledge Evidence.

-- Unit Monitor and maintain outdoor pig production is still proposed for deletion.
+• Unit Monitor and maintain outdoor pig production was proposed for deletion.

 Animal ethics concerns